FAQs about pediatric heart surgery

 - NIRS probes (heavyweight stickers) on the forehead and back, which measure the blood flow to the vessels in the brain and kidneys.

 Where can I stay after surgery?

 We know how much you desire to be with your child after surgery.
 We encourage you to visit as much as you want.
-Due to limits on space, parents cannot currently sleep at the bedside in the first several days after surgery (our unit is moving in Fall 2013 where a parent can sleep in the room).
 Once your child is stable (no longer on the ventilator, fewer IV lines) a sleep chair can often be placed in the room for one parent.
 Prior to this time, you may use the sleep chairs in the Family Lounge on D Wing.
 You may also stay in a local hotel or go home for the night.
 If you live a far distance from the hospital, please ask to speak with our social worker to see if rooms are available at the Ronald McDonald House.
 It is important for you to remain well rested during this time.
 If you go home for the night, you can call your child’s nurse for updates any time.

 Will my child be in any pain?